X8J/AEmanageLayers/README.md

 Version Manual - Press a button and rename all layers

 Version Auto - No long override renamed adjustment layers (i.e. rename an adjustment layer "Color Correction" and name will not be changed")
-VERSION Auto HAS ISSUES WHEN GOING IN AND OUT OF PRECOMPS.
+VERSION Auto HAS ISSUES WHEN GOING IN AND OUT OF PRECOMPS. - Scrapped?

 To add
 + Select which layer types you want renamed (i.e. solids, shape layers, etc.)